yogeshpan1/Jaffinator-IOT-Project/README.md

 # Jaffinator-IOT-Project
-Jaffinator is a compact device built using an ESP-32 microcontroller, a 2.3-inch TFT LCD display, a LiPo battery, a TP4056 charging module, and a LoRa module, which together is a small , low-power, and long-range multi-functional device.
+Jaffinator (Based on Wifi Marauder / CapibaraZero) is a compact device built using an ESP-32 microcontroller, a 2.3-inch TFT LCD display, a LiPo battery, a TP4056 charging module, and a LoRa module, which together is a small , low-power, and long-range multi-functional device.
 Jaffinator is powered by firmware from the WiFi Marauder platform, allowing it to perform penetration-testing